-If Internet use was already high in the pre-pandemic period, during and after confinement, users of this network spend an average of 6 hours and 54 minutes online (3 hours and 39 minutes in the case of smartphones).
-Teleworking, changing consumer habits and social relations justify this upward trend.
+If internet use was already high in pre-pandemic times, during and after confinement users of this network of networks spend an average of 6 hours and 54 minutes connected (3 hours and 39 minutes in the case of smartphones).
+Telecommuting, the change in consumption habits and in social relationships justify this upward trend.

-As stated in an article published by Marketing4ecommerce (in spanish), the number of internet users grow 7.4% worldwide and reach 4.660 millions users.
-Many of these users are minors and teenagers, who are increasingly connected to the virtual environment.
-Given this reality, it is essential for adults to be alert to the content consumed by children.
+As stated in an article published by Marketing4ecommerce, the number of internet users grows in the world by 7.3% and reaches 4,660 million.
+Many of these users are minors and adolescents, increasingly connected to the virtual environment.
+Given this reality, it is essential for adults to be alert to the content consumed by the little ones.

-Currently these minors and teenagers find it difficult to surf the Internet without encountering the large amount of adult content circulating on the web.
-To block them there are tools included in our antivirus and other security solutions; in this article we will focus on DNS.
+Currently these minors and adolescents find it difficult to navigate the internet without encountering the great content for adults that circulates on the web.
+For its blocking there are tools included in our antivirus and other security solutions; In this article we focus on DNS.

 What is a DNS?

-DNS, or Domain Name System, is a system whose main function is to "translate" the domain names we are used to, such as emiralfg.com, into binary identifiers associated with the computers connected to the network or IP addresses, such as 18.104.22.168.
+DNS or Domain Name System (Domain Name System), is a system whose main function is to "translate" the names of the domains that we are used to, such as emiralfg.com, into binary identifiers associated with the computers connected to the network or IP addresses, such as 82.98 .155.24

-Internet providers have a series of computers called DNS servers that are responsible for translating domain names into the IP address of the page, so that we can access the domain without having to know the IP address of the computer where it is hosted.
+Internet providers have a series of computers called DNS servers, which are the ones that will be in charge of translating the names of the domains into the IP address of the page, so that we can access the domain without having to know the IP address of the computer where is housed.

-Among the advantages we find in alternative DNS servers (Google, Clouflare, OpenDNS, etc), we have:
+Among the advantages that we find in alternative DNS servers (Google, Clouflare, OpenDNS, etc), we have:

-- Speed: is usually found above the DNS of the operators..
+- Speed: It is usually found above the DNS of the operators.

 - Security: some offer phishing protection or DNSSEC support.

-We can also compare the free DNS from those that are paid:
+We can also compare free DNS to those that are paid:

-- Free DNSs tend to have fewer features than paid DNSs.
+- Free DNS tend to have fewer features than paid ones.

-- Paid DNS will usually be more secure and perform better..
+- Normally the paid DNS will be more secure and its performance will be better.